-In the foreseen thematic workshops the students will acquire a thorough knowledge of the regulation of work and the role of labour and equality law at EU and international level (ILO, UN, and Council of Europe).
-The information provided will allow them to be able to analyse labour law, decent work, and equality law issues in the national legal context.
+Through this workshop students will acquire a thorough knowledge of the regulation of work and the role of labour and equality law at EU and international level (ILO, UN, and Council of Europe).
+An overview will be provided of the European, international and Dutch legislation prohibiting discrimination on grounds of sex, race or ethnic origin, as well as on disability, age, sexual orientation or religion/beliefs in a number of areas.
+This background will allow students to analyse labour law, decent work, and equality law issues in the national and international legal context.

 Key issues for discussion will include:

 Participating in the Fair Work and Equality Law Clinic was an excellent way for me to get a better grasp of what it is like to work for a client as a lawyer.
 I learned a great deal from writing a case file together with the actual lawyers, and working with students from different masters was really helpful and provided new insights.Lejla Brkic (FWELC Spring ’20) Master Staats- en Bestuursrecht

 A previous case of the Fair Work and Equality Law Clinic looked at the issue of (indirect) discrimination.
 The case concerned the topic of equal pay for men and women.
 The legal question at hand saw to the practice of basing the salary of an employee on his/her last-earned salary in a previous job and whether this constitutes (indirect) discrimination of women.
 In this case, the clinic has been working together with pro bono lawyers.

 Currently, the Fair Work and Equality Law Clinics researches whether the exclusion from social security benefits of workers who work less than four days a week as a domestic worker - which includes providing medical care on the basis of government budget provided to their private employers - constitutes (indirect) discrimination against women, given that the vast majority of these domestic workers are women.